FAQ#

 Who is Aymara for?

 Aymara is for developers building generative AI models and applications.
-Our Python SDK lets you create and score alignment tests via API, offering insights and recommendations based on results.
+Our Python SDK lets you create and score alignment evaluations via API, offering insights and recommendations based on results.

 What AI models and applications does Aymara support?